RP26: Biofilters

 - cover the lining with a permeable membrane

-- install a layer (at least 10cm) of pea gravel over the membrane so that the drainage outlet to the container below is not blocked
+- install a layer of pea gravel over the membrane so that the drainage outlet to the container below is not blocked – the pea gravel should be at least 10cm deep

-- make a biomix by mixing one part peat-free compost, 1 part topsoil and 2 parts straw (wheat or barley) by volume
+- make a biomix by mixing one part peat-free compost, one part topsoil and 2 parts straw (wheat or barley) by volume

-- allow the biomix to compost for 30 to 90 days before filling the IBCs
+- allow the biomix to compost for 30 to 90 days before filling the containers

-- install pumps, pipes and a hose to pump washings from the initial storage tank to the top biofilter container and on to the biomix through a piped ring distribution system
+- install pumps, pipes and a hose to pump washings from the initial storage container or tank to the top biofilter container and on to the biomix through a piped ring distribution system – this is to ensure the washings are well dispersed across the surface of the biomix

-- allow the washings to flow by gravity through the pipes to the containers below
+- allow the washings to flow by gravity through the pipes to the biofilter containers below

-- pump discharge from the bottom container to a storage tank, or for direct irrigation through a perforated hose on a vegetated area
+- pump discharge from the bottom container to a storage tank or directly for drip irrigation onto a vegetated area

-- build a concrete bund at least 100mm high around the biofilter
+- build a concrete bund at least 100 millimetres (mm) high around the biofilter or construct in a bunded farm building

-Do not treat more than 15,000 litres of pesticide washings (excluding rainfall) in any 12 month period.
+You must not treat more than 15,000 litres of pesticide washings (excluding rainfall) in any 12-month period.

 - photographs of the site during the different stages of construction or contracts, invoices or other documents confirming the technical specification for the completed works